vekatze/neut/book/src/commands.md

 └───> C ──┴──> D (1.2)
 ```

-The compiler always uses the newest compatible modules in the dependency relation by this procedure.
+The compiler uses this procedure to select the newest compatible modules in the dependency relation.

 <div class="info-block">